 For all the advances modern technology, birth control, and feminism have given us, the so-called second shift in most homes across the world still falls to women, who are not only often the primary caretakers for children but also generally the household managers, upkeepers, and decision-makers.
 A United Nations report this year found women do some 2.6 times the amount of unpaid work that men do, including everything from physical tasks like cooking, cleaning, and picking up the kids from school to mental tasks like planning meals and vacations, coordinating schedules, figuring out logistics, remembering family birthdays and special events, and delegating chores.

-Even as changing attitudes around gender and women's participation in the workplace have somewhat eased the gap between men and women's physical contributions to the house over the last several decades, women still generally bear the brunt of the emotional labor involved in making sure these domestic responsibilities are being fulfilled.
+Even as changing attitudes around gender and women's participation in the workplace have somewhat eased the gap between men and women's physical contributions to the house over the last several decades, women still generally bear the brunt of the labor involved in making sure these domestic responsibilities are being fulfilled—sometimes referred to as the "mental load."
 When it comes to heterosexual partnerships, she's the one saddled with the responsibility, stress, and emotional burden by default, the one whose head space must be partially filled with the work waiting for her at home—the "overhead of caring."

-But in addition to all the mental stress and exhaustion, it seems that emotional overhead may even be harming women's physical health.
-New research in the journal Sex Roles found perceiving an unfair division of labor at home was significantly associated with poorer health for busy married women who work.
+And in addition to all the mental stress and exhaustion, it seems that emotionally exhausting overhead may even be harming women's physical health.
+New research1 in the journal Sex Roles found perceiving an unfair division of labor at home was significantly associated with poorer health for busy married women who work.
 The catch?
 Their health wasn't being hurt because they felt they were unfairly doing too much of the work at home.
 It was because they felt they weren't doing enough.

 Researchers interviewed and surveyed 1,871 women from 24 different countries; they all currently had children living at home and were in marriages in which both partners work full-time jobs.
 The questions asked how many hours they spent on paid labor and unpaid domestic labor and how equitably that domestic labor was distributed within their marriages, as well as about their physical health.
 Women who worked long hours in the office were more likely to report decreased physical health, and that relationship was moderated by the hours they worked in the house and how fairly that housework was divided.